 5. Howling Dog Distance Harness - $35.00

-So, right off the bat, you can probably rest assured that this leash can handle a dog that likes to run hard - even if you prefer to keep them on a leash hands-free.
+So, right off the bat, you can rest assured that this leash can handle a dog that likes to run hard - even if you prefer to keep them on a leash hands-free.

 And, best of all, this harness is perfectly safe for dogs with lower back problems or who prefer to crab (run sideways).
 It’s even recommended by a top canine physical therapist, Wes Rau.